-Pete Buttigieg just rolled out details on his foreign policy plan.
+Pete Buttigieg just rolled out details on his foreign policy vision.
 Here are the big takeaways.

-BLOOMINGTON, Indiana — Democratic presidential candidate Pete Buttigieg rolled out his foreign policy and national security plan to a packed auditorium Tuesday at Indiana University.
+BLOOMINGTON — Democratic presidential candidate Pete Buttigieg rolled out his foreign policy and national security vision to a packed auditorium Tuesday at Indiana University.

-It was Buttigeig's first address detailing a specific piece of his presidential agenda.
-While Buttigieg has been mayor of South Bend for two terms, he indicated afterward he wanted to drive home his experience as an intelligence officer in the war in Afghanistan.
+It was Buttigeig's first address detailing a specific piece of his primary campaign agenda.
+While Buttigieg has been mayor of South Bend for two terms, he indicated he wanted to drive home his experience as an intelligence officer in the war in Afghanistan.

 On the issues: Here's where Buttigieg stands

-Buttigieg's address was light on details about specifically how he would implement many of plans, and some were familiar refrains from past interviews.
+Buttigieg's address was light on details about how he would implement many of his ideas, and some points were familiar refrains from past interviews.
 But in general, he called for an end to open-ended wars, for the United States to fight authoritarianism abroad, to treat climate change as a security threat, to recommit to former President Barack Obama's Iran nuclear deal, to deter Russia from interfering in U.S. elections and to be a world leader.

-He spoke for the hour, often drawing loud ovations from the crowd of more than 1,800 in Bloomington, a liberal college town in what's a largely conservative state.
+He spoke for an hour, often drawing loud ovations from the crowd of more than 1,800 in Bloomington, a liberal college town in what's a largely conservative state.

 Here are the big takeaways: